Director: Jim Jarmusch

 Paterson has been released too late here in the UK.
 This is a wonderfully autumnal film.
 Set to a quasi-ambient and lilting score from SQÜRL (which brings to mind Jeff Grace’s music for Kelly Reichardt’s Night Moves), Jarmusch paints Paterson, NJ as a community town in which the lush trees are turning golden brown, promising the brittle freeze of a winter yet coming, photographed warmly by the great Frederick Elmes.

 The aforementioned music fits the film snugly, but if this movie were an album it would be by Yo La Tengo.
 American through-and-through, patient, deliberate and quietly inspiring.
 It lingers with you and comes to feel greater than the sum of its parts.
-That rare kind of film which is liked well enough at the time, sure… but loved afterward.
+That rare kind of film which is liked well enough at the time, sure… but loved afterwards.
 I left the cinema feeling as though I had been ever so slightly changed, and that feeling is the reason I go, after all.